nlappenbusch/AD-454/Instructions/Labs/AD454_Lab2_1_Create_Mail_Flow_Rules.md

-# Module 2 – Lab 2 - Exercise 1 – Create Mail Flow Rules
+# Lab 2 - Exercise 1 – Create Mail Flow Rules

 In this lab, you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 In the prior lab, you created new send and receive connectors for